Instructor: Dr. Martino Dibeltulo Concu

 - Critically engage with translations of Indian texts and original Chinese compositions.

-- Appreciate the historical and philosophical contexts of these texts.
+- Understand the historical and philosophical frameworks surrounding these works.

-- Effectively use dictionaries and reference materials essential for the study of Buddhist texts.
+- Effectively leverage dictionaries and supplementary materials that are important for the study of Buddhist scriptures.

-The course also highlights the historical and intellectual importance of Chinese Buddhist texts, fostering a deeper appreciation of the intersection between Chinese language, culture, and Buddhist thought.
+This educational offering brings attention to the historical and intellectual value of Buddhist texts from China, nurturing a more profound understanding of the relationship between Chinese culture, language, and Buddhist thought.

 Course format

-This course is offered fully online to ensure flexibility and meet the unique needs of each student.
-The timeline and schedule for each module will be tailored to the student’s availability, allowing for a personalized learning experience.
-The course is open to neurodivergent students and those with learning disabilities.
-It provides students with an inclusive environment that supports diverse learning styles.
-Although the course can be taken individually, joining a small group of 3-5 participants is highly recommended to encourage discussion and shared learning.
+This course is provided fully online to offer flexibility and cater to the specific needs of every student.
+Each module’s timeline and schedule will be customized according to the student’s availability, ensuring a personalized educational experience.
+It is designed to be inclusive for neurodivergent students and those with learning disabilities, fostering an environment that accommodates various learning styles.
+While students can opt to take the course individually, it is highly recommended to join a small group of 3-5 participants to encourage discussion and shared learning.

 For pricing information, please contact Dr. Dibeltulo Concu at hello@martinodibeltuloconcu.com.